uc-cdis/gen3-fuse/README.md

 gen3-fuse is a FUSE implementation built on [jacobsa/fuse](https://github.com/jacobsa/fuse) that serves files hosted in s3 as if they were stored locally.

-When Gen3Fuse runs in the workspace, we use the [Workspace Token Service](https://github.com/uc-cdis/workspace-token-service) to login to [Fence](https://github.com/uc-cdis/fence), which provides temporary signed URLs to access files stored in s3.
+We use the [Workspace Token Service](https://github.com/uc-cdis/workspace-token-service) to login to [Fence](https://github.com/uc-cdis/fence), which provides temporary signed URLs to access files stored in s3.
 This allows the end-user to natively browse files stored in s3 without access to AWS credentials.

 ## Overview